Join us as we explore the history, culture and arts of Havana, and meet its people.

 Experience the best Havana has to offer.
 You are licensed to travel by the U.S. Treasury Department in the "support for the Cuban people" category.
 Trip activities are especially geared toward the interests of individual participants.
 You may wander alone, stay with your friends, or join our group excursions.
 It’s up to you!
+Special itineraries with lessons and music are available for dance groups.

 Upcoming Trips